Working my way back

 The centerpiece of the site, and the reason for its importance, is that there is a monastery which houses the Ark of the Covenant.
 Supposedly, the Queen of Sheba acquired the Ark when she visited Jerusalem, and brought it back to Ethiopia with her.
 It was given to her son, Menelik I, who started the Solomonic dynasty, which ended ultimately with the overthrow and poisoning of Haile Selassie in 1979.

 The monastery makes me eager to get to Gondor (tomorrow) because, built in the 1630s, its design was influenced by the Portuguese who came to assist Ethiopia resist the Muslim invasions.
 It has a parapet roof, looking like something out of Middle Ages Europe.
-The monastery provides the monk whose job it is to secure the Ark—he is confined to a building that Emperor Haile Selassi’s wife built.
+The monastery houses the monk whose job it is to secure the Ark—he is confined to a building that Emperor Haile Selassi’s wife built.
 It’s deteriorating, however, and there’s a new building to house it.
 My guide insisted that the transfer will have to take place at night, since the secret of the Ark is as closely guarded as that of Coca-Cola.
 Nonetheless, there are 50,000 churches in Ethiopia, and each has a copy of the Ark, called a tabot.
 On certain holidays, the tabots are brought out and there are processions around the city.
 They sound impressive.

 The lost ark is in the chapel directly behind me with green windows